mahavedalla/mahavedalla/docs/questions/kilesa/Are the defilements bodily 1d8e99d091128142b495ddbd7f37773a.md

-# Are the defilements bodily?
+Question: Are the defilements bodily?
 Answer in Brief: -
  Category: Kilesa
 Sutta References: -